yumitsu/authsux/README.md

 **Future Plans**

-  - Support parameters send in the header in addition to the query string
+  - Support sending parameters in the header in addition to the query string

 I hope you enjoy authsux.
 If you have any questions or concerns, please voice them!